zulip/zulip/docs/integration-guide.md

 Every webhook integration should have a corresponding test file:
 `zerver/webhooks/mywebhook/tests.py`.

+The Hello World integration's tests are in zerver/webhooks/helloworld/tests.py

 You should name the class `<WebhookName>HookTests` and have it inherit from the base class `WebhookTestCase`.
 For our HelloWorld webhook, we name the test class `HelloWorldHookTests`: